vahidsediqi/vahidsediqi/README.md

 - 👋 Hi, I’m @vahidsediqi
 - 👀 I’m interested in coding, learning new things and and blogging
-- 🌱 I’m currently learning wordpress theme and plugin development
+- 🌱 I’m currently MERN (Mogodb, Express, React, Node)
 - 📫 How to reach me:
 - Email me at email@vahidsediqi.com